You are going to read everything about Iban Wallet

 The “2.5% Iban Account” is the one from which it is easier (and free) to exit, but even with the other plans, premature exit cannot generate penalties greater than the interest I have accumulated.

-I don’t think it is a scam also because it raised money on SEEDRS in the UK in 2016.
+It seems reasonable.
+Safe?
+I cannot say.
+They raised money on SEEDRS in the UK in 2016.
 Seedrs is a very reliable platforms for startup investing and if it was shady they wouldn’t have allowed them to raise money.

 Things might have changed since then.